 Strain the water from the rice well and set it aside for now.

-Can I Use the Strained Rice Water?
+Can I Still Use The Strained Rice Water?

-How Do I Properly Cook White Rice?
+How Do I Avoid Sticky White Rice?

+The preparation of this rice is really easy.
 Heat the extra-virgin olive oil over medium-high heat for 1 minute in a cast aluminum caldero or a heavy bottom pot.
 You can also use vegetable oil, rendered bacon fat, or lard instead of olive oil.

 The rice will take on a golden color and stick a little to the bottom of the pot.
-Scrape up the rice with your wooden spoon once more, then pour in the cold water.
+Scrape the rice with the spoon, then pour in the cold water.
+Give the rice another stir to incorporate the water into the rice.

-How Can I Alter the Flavor or Color of Arroz Blanco?
+How Can I Alter The Flavor Or Color Of Arroz Blanco?

 What Does the Foil Trick Do to Arroz Blanco?